Fedor Emelianenko: M-1 Global

+In 2007, Emelianenko made the cover of Karaté Bushido, the oldest magazine dedicated to martial arts in Europe, joining martial artists such as Bruce Lee (1974), Jean-Claude Van Damme (1993), Bas Rutten (1997), Rickson Gracie (1998), Jackie Chan (2000), Georges St-Pierre (2008), Jérôme Le Banner (2012), Francis Ngannou (2019), and Dave Leduc (2020).

+2007: BodogFight and Yarennoka!

 With a special clause in his Pride contract that allowed him to fight under the banner of any MMA organization as long as the event was held on Russian soil, Emelianenko accepted a match in BodogFight against Matt Lindland.
 The fight was held on 14 April 2007 at the "Clash of the Nations" event in St. Petersburg, Russia.
 Lindland moved up two weight classes (from middleweight to heavyweight) for the match and came in weighing 212.5 lb (96.5 kg) to Emelianenko's 230 lb (104.5 kg).

 Early in the fight, Lindland opened a cut above Emelianenko's left eye and clinched with him, pushing him into the corner and working for a takedown.
 At this point, the referee warned Emelianenko against grabbing the ropes and Emelianenko corrected himself.
 After a few seconds in the clinch, Lindland attempted a bodylock takedown.
 When Lindland lifted Emelianenko from his feet, Emelianenko reversed the takedown, landing in Lindland's half guard.
 The fight then remained on the ground where Emelianenko won by submission via armbar at 2:58 of the first round.